azure-devops/ci/smoke/test-runner/README.md

 * To use different git repository for the test configs which will be loaded by the Jenkins jobs, specify the test configs repository details as followed.
 This may help if the configs are still under development.
-   * `--testConfigRepo` - Repository URL for the test configs, default `https://github.com/azure-devops/ci.git`
+   * `--testDataRepo` - Repository URL for the test data, default `https://github.com/azure-devops/ci.git`
-   * `--testConfigBranch` - Branch of the test configs, default `master`
+   * `--testDataBranch` - Branch of the test data, default `master`
-   * `--testConfigRoot` - Root directory for all the test configs, default `smoke/test-configs`
+   * `--testDataRoot` - Root directory for all the test data, default `smoke/test-data`

 ## Usage Documentation